 Sometimes the stuff we build to help make sense of life actually gets in the way of enjoying it.
-It is useful to categorise port by how it is made and aged but then the options can seem daunting.
+It is useful to categorize port by how it is made and aged but then the options can seem daunting.

 What matters is how it is going to be enjoyed, not how it was made.